letisiapangataa/linux-infra-automation-lab/README.md

 This Linux Infrastructure Automation Lab is a comprehensive toolkit for automating, securing, monitoring, and managing Linux servers.
 It includes scripts and configurations for system hardening, centralized logging, monitoring with Prometheus and Grafana, automated backups, and more.

-Brief overview of the the development process via [Linux Infrastructure Automation Lab: Overview, Building, Running](https://letisiapangataa.github.io/posts/linux-infrastructure-automation-lab-overview/).
+For a lab overview: [Linux Infrastructure Automation Lab: Overview, Building, Running](https://letisiapangataa.github.io/posts/linux-infrastructure-automation-lab-overview/).

 ## Linux Automation Lab Preview